Fees, Opening Hours, and Rebates

-Medicare only covers the services of a Clinical or Registered Psychologist who provides counselling to an individual – Relationship therapy for couples is not covered by Medicare, and nor is counselling by a professional counsellor or psychotherapist.
+Medicare only covers the services of a Clinical or Registered Psychologist, or a Registered Mental Health Social Worker who provides counselling to an individual – Relationship therapy for couples is not covered by Medicare, and nor is counselling by a professional counsellor or psychotherapist.

 What does the Medicare rebate provide?